rapid7/cps-property-generator/README.md

     * The one to one mapping or aws regions to environments.
     * The account a environment lives in.
     * Interpolations for a given environment.
 Interpolations will be explained in a separate section.
+4. The `vpc` key can be added under the environment name in the environment configs if you would like to run multiple environments in the same region.
+If you specify a VPC in one environment then a VPC must be specified in all environments.
+You can only specify one VPC per environment.

 Here is a example config.yml
 ```yaml